-The Emeriti Association of the University of Hartford is comprised of retired faculty and administrators who have been granted emeritus status by the Board of Regents and who continue to contribute to the university's vibrancy and growth.
+The Emeriti Association of the University of Hartford is comprised of retired faculty who have been granted emeritus status by the Board of Regents and administrators who have been granted membership by the Emeriti Association.

 Each year we provide scholarships for worthy UHart undergraduate students and encourage students to apply.

 Chair Smith called the WebEx meeting to order at 10:05 a.m.
 Prior to the Business Meeting, Chair Smith welcomed all to the meeting and asked Randi Ashton-Pritting to introduce our speaker, Sean Parke, University Archivist.